MAJOR GRANT

 • Where appropriate, projects must have received written confirmation of support by campus officials prior to consideration (see Project Approval Form within the application).

 • Projects that propose a change to the physical campus environment must align with the 2017 Campus Master Plan.
-Examples include permanently installing new equipment, constructing a garden, changing the appearance of a building, etc. If your proposal is selected, your project may be required to obtain approval from the Campus Planning, Design & Construction / University Architect prior to funds being released.
+Examples include permanently installing new equipment, constructing a garden, changing the appearance of a building, etc. If your proposal is selected, your project may be required to obtain approval from the Executive Facilities Committee / University Architect prior to funds being released.

-• If a project requires Campus Planning, Design & Construction / University Architect approval, the information package must be submitted by the applicant’s respective Dean or Vice President.
+• If a project requires Executive Facilities Committee / University Architect approval, the information package must be submitted by the applicant’s respective Dean or Vice President.

 • Projects should align with the evergreen goals and targets of the 2018 Sustainability Master Plan.